scottarterbury/Data-Visualization/README.md

 ## Calculate Correlation and Regression
 Calculate the correlation coefficient and linear regression model between mouse weight and average observed tumor volume for the entire Capomulin treatment regimen.

+## Submission
+Review all the figures and tables that you generated in this assignment.
+Write at least three observations or inferences that can be made from the data.
+Include these observations at the top of your notebook.

+To submit your Challenge assignment, click Submit, and then provide the URL of your GitHub repository for grading.

 Plot the linear regression model on top of the previous scatter plot.

 ## Notes